spexod/Portal/README.md

 - A unix terminal (Git-Bash on Windows works)
 - sudo privileges
 - Git installation
-- a Github.com account
+- a GitHub.com account
   - Obtain a personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
     Save this in a save place to cut and paste from later.
-  - Send your Github.com username to the SpExoDisks Technical Administrators (Andrea, Isaac, or Caleb in 2023).
+  - Send your GitHub username to the SpExoDisks Technical Administrators (Andrea, Isaac, or Caleb in 2023).
 - Docker installation https://docs.docker.com/engine/install/
 - Unix step: docker-compose installation (docker-compose comes with